skaija/susan-testing/Test/APIs/4-realtime-api/1-getting-started/index.md

 ![Modules](./architecture.svg)

 ### Real-time predictions are available in Routing API
-Real-time data is read into the [Routing API](../../1-routing-api/).
+Real-time data is read into the Routing API.
 This means that Routing API returns results that contain predictions.
-Read more in Routing API docs.
+You can read more about that at the [Routing API](../../1-routing-api/) pages.

 ### Situation in HSL
 Current Digitransit implementation is a "partially working solution" built on top of legacy APIs.
 This means that:
 - Not all vehicles have real-time information available
-- There might be mysterious bugs lurking in the real-time data
+- There might be somw bugs in the real-time data

-Note that this is not the final solution.
+**Note:** This is not the final solution.
 In the near future new ticketing and information system will replace all legacy components related to HSL real-time.
 This transition will improve situation considerably.
 Read more at:
 > https://www.hsl.fi/lippu-ja-informaatiojarjestelma

-If you are really intrested in implementing some real-time features, you should look at [Digitransit-ui](../../5-digitransit-ui/) and it's [source code](https://github.com/HSLdevcom/digitransit-ui).
-That way you can get idea how real-time is used there.
+If you are really interested in implementing some real-time features, you should look at [Digitransit-ui](../../5-digitransit-ui/) and it's [source code](https://github.com/HSLdevcom/digitransit-ui).
+That way you can get an idea how real-time is used there.

 ## Situation in Finnish Transport Agency
 Currently, FTA provides real-time information for trains at https://rata.digitraffic.fi/api/v1/doc/index.html.
 We have a simple wrapper